Oxid15/cascade/README.md

 ![history-viewer](cascade/docs/imgs/history-viewer.gif)

+## Who could find Cascade useful
+Small and fast-prototyping AI-teams could use it as a tradeoff between total missingness of any ML-Engineering framework and demanding enterprise solutions.

+## Principles
+The key principles of Cascade are:

+* Elegancy - ML code should be about ML with minimum meta-code
+* Flexibility - to easily build prototypes and integrate existing project with Cascade
+* Reusability - code to be reused in similar projects with no effort
+* Traceability - everything should have meta-data

 ## Contributing

 Pull requests and issues are welcome!
 For major changes, please open an issue first to discuss what you would like to change.